Bulldogs Can’t Swim: Top 3 Reasons Why They Sink Like Rocks

 Not only do the dogs have to deal with their muscles making them sink, but their legs also can’t really help counteract the problem.
 Dwarfish dogs, much like the bulldogs, have much shorter legs compared to the rest of their bodies.

 Basically, their legs are not long enough for the doggy paddle – the swimming style most dogs naturally know.
 Bulldog legs are not long enough to actually give the dog enough force for swimming.
-As a result, they usually are not able to move forward in the water.
+As a result, they are usually not able to move forward in the water.

 How to Help Your Bulldog Swim?